 More information about project partners you can find here:

-Central Transdanubian Regional Innovation Agency Nonprofit Ltd.; DEX Innovation Centre; Municipality o Lublin; University of Turin; Piemonte Region; ICT Technology Network Institute; Ministry of Economy, Entrepreneurship and Crafts; Somogy County Government; Croatian Agency for SMEs, Innovations and Investments; Rzeszow Regional Development Agency
+Central Transdanubian Regional Innovation Agency Nonprofit Ltd.; DEX Innovation Centre; Municipality o Lublin; University of Turin; Piemonte Region; ICT Technology Network Institute; Ministry of Public Administration; Somogy County Government; Croatian Agency for SMEs, Innovations and Investments; Rzeszow Regional Development Agency

-College of Dunaújváros (Hungary); Technology Centre ASCR (Czech Republic); Municipality of Torino Development, Eu Funds, Innovation and Smart City Directorate (Italy); University of Maribor (Slovenia); Rzeszow University of Technology Department of Enterprise, Management and Ecoinnovation (Poland); Marshal Office of the Podkarpackie Region (Poland); Marshal Office of the Lubelskie Voivodeship in Lublin (Poland); Ministry of Entrepreneurship and Crafts (Croatia)
+College of Dunaújváros (Hungary); Technology Centre ASCR (Czech Republic); Municipality of Torino Development, EU Funds, Innovation and Smart City Directorate (Italy); University of Maribor (Slovenia); Rzeszow University of Technology Department of Enterprise, Management and Ecoinnovation (Poland); Marshal Office of the Podkarpackie Region (Poland); Marshal Office of the Lubelskie Voivodeship in Lublin (Poland); Ministry of Economy, Entrepreneurship and Crafts (Croatia)